HITECHCRIME/HC_SG127_Ghosts/README.md

 fucking afta right (all/lead the way)

-focal point of all the dissing fuck it up o fuck it up
+focal point of all the dissing ol fuck it up to fuck it up

 don't listen x x x